 - 1. Initial Obligated/Funded amount - 2.
-Total Task Order Ceiling, including the Base and all Option Periods by CLIN Number - 3.
-Awarded Labor Categories (Note: If the labor categories are in accordance with Section J.1., identify the Labor ID#, SOC number, Job Title, and Contractor or Government Site) - 4.
-The Loaded Hourly Labor Rate and Hours by each corresponding Labor Category for the Base and all Option Periods - For any ancillary labor, the Loaded Hourly Labor Rate and Hours by each Specialized Professional Services Labor, Construction Wage Rate Labor, Service Contract Labor Standards, or OCONUS Labor, including a title and description of the labor category, if applicable, for the base and all option periods
+Total task order ceiling, including the base and all option periods by CLIN Number - 3.
+Awarded labor categories and SOC numbers - The Loaded Hourly Labor Rate and Hours by each corresponding OASIS SB labor category, for the base and all option periods - The Loaded Hourly Labor Rate and Hours by each Specialized Professional Services Labor, Davis Bacon Act Labor, Service Contract Act Labor, or OCONUS Labor, including a title and description of the labor category, if applicable, for the base and all option periods